 Putting creams such as hydrocortisone and aftershave lotions directly on the shaved areas can help act as a preventive and a post-bump neutralizer.
 Products that contain hydrocortisone can help reduce swelling and redness.
 Salicylic acid, a common ingredient in many acne lotions and products, can also be used to help reduce bumps on the skin.

-In addition to these commonly found ingredients, glycol acid has shown to reduce razor bumps and lesions by 60% after just one use.
+In addition to these commonly found ingredients, glycol acid has been shown to reduce razor bumps and lesions by 60% after just one use.

-Specially formulated products are available at most drug stores as over the counter alternatives to fighting razor burn.
-If you are looking for how to get rid of your razor bumps immediately we recommend these three over the counter products:
+Specially formulated products are available at most drug stores as over-the-counter alternatives to fighting razor burn.
+If you are looking for how to get rid of your razor bumps immediately we recommend these three over-the-counter products:

-Although everyone’s skin reacts different, the most important advice we can give on how to prevent razor bumps starts with prevention itself.
+Although everyone’s skin reacts differently, the most important advice we can give on how to prevent razor bumps starts with prevention itself.
 Always make sure to apply a pre-shave lubricant beforehand to prevent razor bumps from happening in the first place.